KineticCafe/app_identity/spec/README.md

     or higher algorithms.
 If not present, defaults to `600` seconds, or ±600 seconds (±10 minutes).
-Depending on the nature of the app being verified and the expected network conditions, a shorter time period than 600 seconds is recommended.
+Depending on the nature of the app being verified and the expected network conditions, a shorter time period than 600 seconds is **recommended**.

 ### Suggested Extra Fields

-The following fields are recommended for use on by proof verifiers.
+The following fields are suggested for use in defining applications.

 - `code`: A unique text identifier for the application.
 Not used in the proof algorithm, but used to manage the application on the servers.